quintel/documentation/docs/main/PyETM/introduction.md

 ---
 title: Introduction
 ---
-## What is pyetm?
+## What is PyETM?
-pyetm is a package written in Python that allows ETM users to interact with the ETM via the API.
+PyETM is a package written in Python that allows ETM users to interact with the ETM via the API.
 The package is designed to be a modular tool that advanced users can incorporate into their workflows.

-You can clone the pyetm from [our Github](https://github.com/quintel/pyetm).
+You can clone the PyETM from [our Github](https://github.com/quintel/PyETM).
 The package is also available via pip like any other python package - install it and use it in your project!
 ```
 pip install pyetm
 ```

-To run the tools a Python installation is required, however many of the actions require very little programming experience, and we've given examples of the workflows in the examples folder. #TODO link examples section
+To run the tools a Python installation is required, however many of the actions require very little programming experience, and we've given examples of the workflows in the examples folder.

-With pyetm you can:
+With PyETM you can:
 - [Use premade Jupyter notebooks to interface with scenarios directly or via Excel](notebooks.md)
 - [Develop your own python tooling for working with scenarios](contributor-docs.md)

 ## Getting started
 Make sure you have [Python 3](https://www.python.org/downloads/) installed.
-Then, install all required libraries by opening a terminal/command-prompt window in the `pyetm` folder (or navigate to this folder in the terminal using `cd "path/to/scenario-tools-folder"`).
+Then, install all required libraries by opening a terminal/command-prompt window in the `PyETM` folder (or navigate to this folder in the terminal using `cd "path/to/scenario-tools-folder"`).
 All following examples of running the tool expect you to be in this folder.

 ### Poetry